loopstick/Digital-Electronics-Spring-2017/README.md

 #### current homework assignment
 - Homework: Functional part of your project
-	- Build a working part of your project and demonstrate it in class
+	- Build a working part of your project and demonstrate it in class next week

 ### Week 11: Thursday, April 6, 2017
 - Critique working mock-up